hsingh17/Spendings-Tracker/README.md

 ## TODO
 - various updates
-  - look into making a dynamic custom repo with JDBCTemplate
   - update deletemodal to use generic modal component
   - update/save button should be disabled when making API calls on savespendingsform
   - remove group by for bar and pie charts